-After Where the Wild Things Are, I’d been waiting to see what director/writer Spike Jonze would do next.
+After Where the Wild Things Are, I’d been waiting intently to see what writer-director Spike Jonze would do next.
 Create a fascinatingly mundane view of society and the individuals that populate it?
 Produce a gorgeous feast for the eyes that exists at odds with the dynamic, dreary visuality of most films today?
 Wring great, pointedly hollow performances of out some very talented actors, even one who doesn’t appear on camera?
 Create one of the finest, most honest romances of the new century, albeit between a human and an AI, without resorting to either cloying melodrama or judgmental pandering?
 Include not one but two very fiercely well manicured mustaches?
 Well he did it all and then some.